StevenPicache/Event-Reminder-Frontend/README.md

 # Project Title

-Purpose of this project is to show understanding of React, Redux Toolkit and learning RTK Query rather than functionality
+Purpose of this project is to show understanding of React, Redux Toolkit and learning RTK Query.

 ## Features